-Chiropractic Therapeutics 9 - Nutrition and Nutritional Therapy principles of nutrition and nutrition therapy are covered, including macronutrients and micronutrients, dietary assessment, and controversies in nutritional therapy.
+Chiropractic Therapeutics 9 - Nutrition and Nutritional Therapy

+This course covers the role of nutrition in the prevention and treatment of disease, as well as the role that nutritional supplementation and therapy may play in chiropractic practice.
+General principles of nutrition and nutrition therapy are covered, including macronutrients and micronutrients, dietary assessment, and controversies in nutritional therapy.
 Case presentations provide for integration of clinical, laboratory and dietary data in the management of patients with metabolic syndrome, chronic disorders, and degenerative disorders.
-The emphasis is on relevancy to chiropractic practice and the complementary role of nutritional therapy in chiropractice.
+The emphasis is on relevancy to chiropractic practice and the complementary role of nutritional therapy in chiropractic practice.